mnneeltakemail2/testNeel3/development-and-api/waves-node-rest-api/asset-transactions/private-functions.md

 ## Private Functions

 All private functions below require API Key to be provided in every HTTP request using `X-Api-Key` header.
-The default value is `ridethewaves!`.
-Securely hashed header value is stored in `rest-api.api-key-hash` setting in the waves.conf configuration file.
+The default value is `ridetheneel!`.
+Securely hashed header value is stored in `rest-api.api-key-hash` setting in the neel.conf configuration file.
 See [/utils/hash/secure](/development-and-api/waves-node-rest-api/utils.md) for more information on how to obtain a secure hash.

 ### POST /assets/issue
 ![master](https://img.shields.io/badge/MAINNET-available-4bc51d.svg)